Electrode boiler: Technical principle

 The most common type of electrode boiler pumps water from the lower part of the vessel to an internal header that has nozzles that allow the water to flow to electrodes.
 Generally the working pressure is maintained at 10 bar.
 If more pressure is needed (more steam) the controls speed up the pump to increase flow through additional nozzles.
-As the needed pressure is reached the pump controls the flow of water to obtain the desired steam output (in kg per hour) at the desired pressure.
+As the needed pressure is reached the pump controls the flow of water to obtain the desired steam output (in unit mass per unit time) at the desired pressure.
 On larger systems the pump can be controlled by a variable frequency drive so energy is not wasted.
 This control system can also control de-aerator pumps and controls.

-The electrodes are connected to a medium voltage (1-35 kV) AC source.
-Electrode boilers can work on both single phase and three phase supplies.
+The electrodes are connected to a medium-voltage (1–35 kV) AC source.
+Electrode boilers can work on both single-phase and three-phase supplies.
 If DC voltage is used, electrolysis of water occurs, decomposing water into its elements H2 at the cathode (negative electrode) and O2 at the anode (positive electrode).
 The electrode boiler is 99.9% efficient with almost all the energy consumed producing steam.
 Losses are radiant heat from the vessel only.

 The conductivity of the water and the voltage applied determine how much steam is generated in each stream of water.